spsforks/QB64-Wiki/_DEVICEINPUT.md

 ```

 > *Note:* Mouse events must be within the program screen area.
 Keyboard presses are registered only when program is in focus.

-*Example 2:* Why does a mouse have 3 wheels?
+Why does a mouse have 3 wheels?
 Relative x and y movements can be read using the first 2 [_WHEEL](_WHEEL) reads.

 ```vb